tomMEM/Jetbot-Project/Classification_Stop_at_RoadFollowing/README.md

-# Script is for Jetbot

-# How to run
+# Scripts are for Jetbot to allow road following and object specific actions (Stop, backward drive, time settings)
+### * A similar approach can be found in "https://github.com/abuelgasimsaadeldin/Jetbot-Road-Following-and-Collision-Avoidance"

+## General notes:
 * A connection of the nano directly to HDMI display and keyboard/mouse requires too many resources and might lead to system crashes or error messages that inflate syslog (check /var/log)
 * However, to prevent syslog build-up at the nano (can reach Max SD card space e.g. 35 GiB) deactivate rsyslog service with